Tunnelsats/tunnelsats/FAQ.md

 `cgexec -g net_cls:splitted_processes curl --silent https://api.ipify.org`

-Having verified outbound connection you have to make sure inbound connection reach your lightning node.
+Having verified outbound connection you have to make sure inbound connections are able to reach your lightning node.

 For this you have to check whether a service runs on your VPN port and answers successfully.
 You can use netcat for this.